phaserjs/phaser/README.md

 * You can now call Tween.to again on a Tween that has already completed.
 This will re-use the same tween, on the original object, without having to recreate the Tween again.
 This allows a single tween instance to be re-used multiple times, providing they are linked to the same object (thanks InsaneHero)
 * Phaser.Color.valueToColor converts a value: a "hex" string, a "CSS 'web' string", or a number - into red, green, blue, and alpha components (thanks @pnstickne #1264)
 * Stage.backgroundColor now supports CSS 'rgba' values, as well as hex strings and hex numbers (thanks @pnstickne #1234)
+* Pointer.addClickTrampoline now adds in support for click trampolines.
+These  raise pointer events into click events, which are required internally for a few edge cases like IE11 full screen mode support, but are also useful if you know you specifically need a DOM click event from a pointer (thanks @pnstickne #1282)

 ### Updates